 Pandit Mahapurush Mishra

 When I was a teenager, I received a 46-minute tabla solo cassette performed by Pandit Mahapurush Mishra (accompanied by Ustad Ali Akbar Khan, which was one of the greatest masters of sarod).
-All his tabla solo pieces looked amazing to me, but the roopam taal in 8 1/2 matras (yes, eight and a half beats!) was another level of experience in rhythm excellence for me.
+All his tabla solo pieces were mesmerizing, but the roopam taal in 8 1/2 matras (yes, eight and a half beats!) was another level of experience in rhythm excellence for me.
 The main rhythm cycle (theka) of roopam is:

 Dhin na | dhin dhin na | tin na | dhi dhi na/2 |